-As we have a lre a dy use d two plane layers and still have one more voltage net to route - the 2.5V regulator output going from U4 to the FPGA core-we need a dedicated trace for the 2.5V net.
+As we have have already used two plane layers and still have one more voltage net to route - the 2.5V regulator output going from U4 to the FPGA core- we need a dedicated trace for the 2.5V net.
 This net touches only a few pins, so we could route a trace to connect all the components.
-Click on the Draw tracks tool and route 2.5V under the Xilinx chip package onto the bottom side.
+Click o n t h e Draw tracks tool and route 2.5V under the Xilinx chip package onto the bottom side.